cjflanagan/deep_learning_architecture/README.md

-# deep_learning_architecture
+# Deep Learning Architecture
-Image classifier that will predict what style of architecture a building is influenced by
+Image classifier that will predict what style of architecture a building is influenced by.
+It is my intent to use this as a benchmark to try different modesls and libraries for training.

 # Problem Statement